Following this instruction, I created an EF model (Database first) and DataSource.

 bsUsers.Filter = "Username like 'admin'";

-I have googled but found only this topic MSDN topic where they suggest to filter data before loading (
+I only found this issue on Google, MSDN subject, where they advise filtering data before loading (

 ), and I don't require that.
 I want to import every record and then let the user filter it.